 If you rear-ended someone, you are probably wondering how long this offense will stay on your record.
 Agents know about the specific claims that make rates go up.
 It’s difficult to understand the complex formula insurance agents use to determine a surcharge.
 The type of injury or damages is also important when calculating the rates.
 For example, bodily injury claims usually hike rates, even more than cases involving property damage.

-When your vehicle is total loss
+When your vehicle is a total loss

-Your car may be deemed total loss by your insurance company, even if the damage was not that significant.
+Your car may be deemed a total loss by your insurance company, even if the damage was not that significant.
 Every car insurance company uses different criteria to determine whether the vehicles involved in the accident are a total loss.

 Agents know when you are at risk of non-renewal

 Even minor car accidents can have an impact on your records and you may not be able to renew your policy.
 But agents won’t tell you that and you may receive a non-renewal notice.
 These guidelines are different in every state.
 Too many violations, DUI charges, license suspension, and so on, may cause your insurance to cancel your policy.